Kite-IPS/KGCAR-V2/README.md

 this is the Version 2.0 of the KG Certificate Ackowledgement Reciept

-for - new Ui and V2 reuirements
+for - new Ui and V2 requirements